LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 ```
 ![curl command](https://user-images.githubusercontent.com/60980933/99986285-37c04f00-2d6c-11eb-9c05-0e48f2604630.jpg)

 When you run the command(orange box), you will see the following JSON object displayed in your terminal(green box).
-That means everything is working correctly and Elasticsearch has been successfully installed.
+If you see this JSON object, that means everything is working correctly and Elasticsearch has been successfully installed.

 Leave these two terminals open to keep the Elasticsearch server running.